Learn More About Eye Lift Surgery with Our FAQs

 A. Contact lenses can be worn within a week after surgery.

 Q. When can I go back to doing my usual activities like exercising?

-A. After the first two days, you can do as much as you feel capable.
+A. After the first two days, you can do as much as you feel capable of doing.
 Lifting and high-impact exercise should be avoided for two weeks.
-Low-impact exercises can be resumed in one week.
-Top
+Low-impact exercises can be resumed after one week.

 Q. Can I shower or wash my hair after eye lift surgery?